-- 1. Central contracts and legal services (CCLS) must develop and maintain formats that include subrecipient requirements in general terms and conditions of affected contracts.
+- Central contracts and legal services (CCLS) must develop and maintain formats that include subrecipient requirements in general terms and conditions of affected contracts.
 Subrecipient contracts must include appropriate language to ensure that requirements imposed by federal law, regulations, provisions of grant agreements, and any additional department requirements are clearly defined and kept current.
-The contract must specify that the subrecipient must permit the pass-through entity and auditors to have access to all relevant records and financial statements.
+The contract must specify that the subrecipient must permit the pass-through entity and auditors to have access to all relevant records and financial statements. - 2.
+In addition to other provisions required by the federal agency or non-federal entity, all contracts made by the non-federal entity under the federal award must contain provisions listed in 2 CFR, Part 200, Appendix II to Part 200. - a.
+The provision for debarment and suspension can be met by one of these methods, per 2 CFR 180.300;

-- 2. Program staff must develop special terms and conditions that include all appropriate program compliance requirements and additional unique requirements, such as:

-- a.
-Activities allowed or disallowed.

-- b.
-Allowable costs/cost principles.

-- c.
-Eligibility.

-- Matching, level of effort, earmarking.

-- e.
-Reporting.

-- Subrecipient monitoring.

-- g.
-Billing requirements.

-- h.
-Award closeout.

-- Remedies for noncompliance according to 2 CFR Subpart D, §200.338.

-- C. For a complete listing of program compliance requirements, see 2 CFR, Part 200,

-Appendix XI to Part 200 Compliance Supplement Programs must report federal funds paid to subrecipients

-- 1. As part of the fiscal year close, programs must complete the Subrecipient Reporting form included in the FYC instructions, so the data can be included in the federal disclosure forms.

-- 2. If federal dollars are awarded to another state agency who in turn awards those

-funds to a subrecipient, the program is responsible to:

-- a.
+- Checking SAM.gov exclusions; - ii.
+Collecting a certification from that person; or - iii.
+Adding a clause or condition to the covered transaction with that person. - 3.
+Administration staff must develop, working with their administrative contract staff, special terms and conditions that include all appropriate program compliance requirements and additional unique requirements, such as: - a.
+Activities allowed or disallowed. - b.
+Allowable costs/cost principles. - c.
+Eligibility. - d.
+Matching, level of effort, earmarking. - e.
+Reporting. - f.
+Subrecipient monitoring. - g.
+Billing requirements. - h.
+Award closeout. - i.
+Remedies for noncompliance according to 2 CFR Subpart D, §200.339. - C. For a complete listing of program compliance requirements, see 2 CFR, Part 200, Appendix XI to Part 200 Compliance supplement. - 1.
+As part of the fiscal year close, administrations must complete the subrecipient reporting form included in the FYC instructions, so the data can be included in the federal disclosure forms. - 2.
+If federal dollars are awarded to another state agency who in turn awards those funds to a subrecipient, the program is responsible to: - a.
 Obtain the subrecipient's name and the amount awarded. - b.
-Report the subrecipient information to be used for the completion of the Schedule of Expenditures and Federal Awards (SEFA). - c.
+Report the subrecipient information to be used for the completion of the schedule of expenditures and federal awards (SEFA). - c.
 Report the contract information on the federal government website as part of the Federal Funding Accountability and Transparency Act (FFATA).
-This requirement applies to ALL contracts regardless if the contractor is a vendor or subrecipient.

-D. Contract risk assessments must be developed and completed.
-(See Attachment A, Sample Risk Assessment Tool)

-- Programs must complete annual risk assessments and determine the level of monitoring required for all subrecipient contracts. - 2.
-The risk assessment worksheet models a way to develop risk assessments and assess high, medium, or low levels of risk. - E. Fiscal and programmatic monitoring must be completed.
-(See Attachment C Sample DSHS Subrecipient Fiscal Monitoring Site Visit Tool)
+This requirement applies to ALL contracts regardless if the contractor is a vendor or subrecipient. - D. Contract risk assessments must be developed and completed.
+(See attachment A, sample risk assessment tool) - 1.
+Administration staff must complete annual risk assessments and determine the level of monitoring required for all subrecipient contracts. - 2.
+The risk assessment worksheet models a way to develop risk assessments and assess high, medium, or low levels of risk.

+E. Fiscal and program monitoring must be completed.
+(See attachment C - Sample DSHS subrecipient fiscal monitoring site visit tool)

 Based on the result of the risk assessment, a desk or on-site review must be completed.
-Each Program has control over the form and content of its risk assessment tools.
+Each program has control over the form and content of its risk assessment tools.
+This process is used to meet §200.303, to evaluate and monitor subrecipient's compliance with statutes, regulations, and the terms and conditions of federal awards.